Alex Lozowski: Wasps

 Lozowski joined Wasps at the start of the 2014/15 season.
 He played very regularly for the team during the season, often coming off the bench for Andy Goode.
 During the season, he started against reigning Heineken Cup champions Toulon in the quarter-final of the European Rugby Champions Cup.
 He was also nominated for the LV Breakthrough Player of the Season for his performances in the LV Cup.
 Over the season, Lozowski played 21 matches scoring 2 tries and 102 points in total.

 Saracens

 On 13 January 2016, Lozowski made the switch to join Premiership rivals Saracens on a long-term deal ahead of the 2016–17 season.
 During his time at Saracens he has won three Premiership titles in 2018, 2019 and 2023.
 He also helped Saracens win the European Champions Cup in 2017 and 2019.
 He re-signed with Saracens for two years ahead of the 2020–21 season but will spend a season on loan at Montpellier.

+Sale Sharks

+In February 2026, he signed for Sale Sharks ahead of the following season.